xuangu-fang/Bayesian-streaming-sparse-tucker/README.md

 # Bayesian-streaming-sparse-tucker-decomposition
-by Shikai Fang, Wei Xing, Mike Kirby and Shandian Zhe
+by Shikai Fang, Mike Kirby and Shandian Zhe

 code of Bayesian streaming sparse tucker decomposition for UAI 2021